StephenCleary/blog-stephencleary-dotcom/blog/_posts/6000-01-01-cancellation-1-overview.md

 A `CancellationToken` can be any kind of cancellation: a user pressing a Cancel button; a client disconnecting from a server; an application shutting down; a timeout.
 It shouldn't matter to your code *why* it's being cancelled; just the fact that it *is* being cancelled.

+Each `CancellationToken` may only be cancelled one time; once it is cancelled, it is always cancelled.

 ## The Cancellation Contract: Method Signature

 [By convention](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap#cancellation-optional), the `CancellationToken` parameter is usually the last parameter unless an `IProgress<T>` parameter is present.
 It is common to provide an overload or default parameter so that callers do not *have* to provide a `CancellationToken` if they do not have one; the `default` value of a `CancellationToken` is the same as `CancellationToken.None`, i.e., a cancellation token that will never be canceled.